Aspic: History

-According to one poetic reference by Ibrahim ibn al-Mahdi, who described a version of the dish prepared with Iraqi carp, it was "like ruby on the platter, set in a pearl ... steeped in saffron thus, like garnet it looks, vibrantly red, shimmering on silver".
+According to one poetic reference by Ibrahim ibn al-Mahdi, who described a version of a dish prepared with Iraqi carp, it was "like ruby on the platter, set in a pearl ... steeped in saffron thus, like garnet it looks, vibrantly red, shimmering on silver".

 Historically, meat aspics were made even before fruit- and vegetable-flavoured aspics.
 By the Middle Ages, cooks had discovered that a thickened meat broth could be made into a jelly.
 A detailed recipe for aspic is found in Le Viandier, written in or around 1375.

 In the early 19th century, the French chef Marie-Antoine Carême created chaudfroid.
 The term chaudfroid means "hot cold" in French, referring to foods that were prepared hot and served cold.
 Aspic was used as a chaudfroid sauce in many cold fish and poultry meals, where it added moisture and flavour to the food.
 Carême also invented various types of aspic and ways of preparing it.

 Aspic came into prominence in America in the early 20th century.
 By the 1950s, meat aspic was a popular dinner staple, as were other gelatin-based dishes such as tomato aspic.
 Cooks showed off their aesthetic skills by creating inventive aspics.